securityfirst/tent-content/contents_en/travel/borders/before-you-leave.md

 Sensitive or revealing information you may carry could include:

-*   Data on people at risk/HRDs you are meeting
+*   Data on people at high risk who you are meeting
-*   Travel plansPasswords/ access codes
+*   Travel plans, passwords, access codes
 *   Censored/ banned information
 *   Organisation sensitive information
 *   Personal information